 Tip: Make sure you are not blocking pop-ups as you will need to authorize the application.

-If your connection was successful you will see the following message:
+If your connection was successful you will see a success message.

-To finish up your GitHub Enterprise Integration skip down to the Finishing Up section below.
+To finish up your GitHub Enterprise Server integration, skip down to the Finishing Up section below.